apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Heat wave expands to more than two-thirds of U.S. population**
+**Emmys Vendors Have Been Officially Informed That the Telecast Is Moving Out of September (EXCLUSIVE)**

-You can read more about it [here](https://www.axios.com/2023/07/26/heat-wave-us-midwest-northeast-great-plains).
+You can read more about it [here](https://variety.com/2023/tv/news/emmys-airdate-actors-writers-strike-1235681067/).

 ## Requirements
 - Python 3.8